 Everybody has a system.
 If you walk around any typical workplace, you see as many systems as you do human beings.
 Some manage their lives through their phones and watches: notes, to-dos, texting, cloud-based productivity apps.
 Others keep it simple: a Franklin Covey planner, index cards, brainstorming on a Moleskine.

 Project management is about bringing people and systems together to get work done.
 The process can go from pen-and-paper simple to devastatingly obscure.
 There are about four trillion systems out there, and they use terms like Gantt, Kanban, stakeholders, dependencies, deliverables, scope creep, and critical path method.

 Yet everything about project management, complex terminology and all, springs from a simple idea:

 The team has something to do–a project with a beginning, middle, and end.
 They need to get it done coherently: there can’t be a billion work systems cluttering up everyone else’s productivity.
 They need one place to evaluate work in progress.
-They need clear expectations and deadlines.
-They need to talk via the same channels.
+The team also needs clear expectations and deadlines.
+And they need to talk via the same channels.

 The solution?
 A project management environment, or PME.

 The Benefits of Working in a Project Management Environment

 Whether you’re designing microchips, bringing a book to publication, constructing a skyscraper, or getting a website to a client, a project management environment can help create a smooth workflow and clear expectations for everyone.
 They work in-person and when working remotely.
 Consider these benefits of a streamlined project management environment:

 One of the benefits of a PME is that it helps everyone work using the same tools.
 Some examples: one colleague writes in Microsoft Word, while another writes in Google Docs–which works great until you’ve got obscure formatting issues that take hours to work through.
 One colleague hates email, while another has an annoying habit of sending work messages over Facebook (ugh).
 A PME puts work in one place, within one system.